This week, E-Betoonelement’s installation team began assembling the elements for the Kaagvere school complex.

 Students with psychic and behavioral disorders will be taught in the new complex of Kaagvere School, with the largest number of students planned to be 76.

-The school will begin operating in the new premises in the autumn of 2015.
+The school will be opened in autumn 2015.